 For additional copies of transcripts, students are required to submit an online request.
 Prevailing fees will apply.

 Transfer of credit is entirely at the discretion of your home university.
 Please check with your home university as to whether you will receive credit for your proposed modules to be taken at NUS.

 If you are an Exchange student, your tuition fee is generally waived.
-However, you are still required to pay for the Student Activity & Services fee and the Health & Insurance Scheme.
+However, you are still required to pay for the Miscellaneous Student Fees.

-If you are a Non-Exchange student, you are required to pay tuition fees as well as the Mandatory Miscellaneous Fees.
+If you are a Non-Exchange student, you are required to pay tuition fees as well as the Miscellaneous Student Fees.

 Scholarships and Awards

 Exchange students may refer to our International Relations Office for information on the availability of scholarships/awards.

 For Non-exchange coursework students, the University currently does not provide any scholarships/awards.

 For Non-exchange research students, please check with the department, to which you wish to be attached, for availability of sponsorship, if any.

 If you are applying for research attachment only, please submit your application at least 3 months prior to the commencement of your research period at NUS (the above deadlines do not apply).